Daniel-Kav/ts-db/README.md

 - `date_of_birth` - Date of birth of the customer
 - `gender` - Gender of the customer

-The Product database with the following table:
-### products
-- `product-id` - ID of the product
-- `product_name` - name of the product
-- `category` - category of products
-- `price` - price of the product
-- `stock_quantity` - amount of stock availale for a product
-- `rating` - customer rating for each product
-- `discount_available` - boolean value whether product has discount
-- `discount_percentage` - the percentage of discount given to a product

 ## Setup

 1. Clone the repository